 As an Amazon Associate I earn from qualifying purchases.
 This is at no additional cost to you.

-My early day’s research on ‘ways to get a bigger physique’, led me to learning about testosterone being a ‘good thing’, which could increase my strength and muscle size.
+My early day’s research on ‘ways to get a bigger physique’, led me to learn about testosterone being a ‘good thing’, which could increase my strength and muscle size.

 While this is partly true, there is much more to this essential hormone than first meets the eye.

 And if you are a woman reading this, it doesn’t mean that you don’t need testosterone – just less of it.

 - 1 What Is Testosterone?

 - 3 Symptoms and Effects of Low T-Levels

 - 4 Testosterone Self Test Kit